- Worked in Switzerland for a year

 She’s a nationally-recognized speaker, blogger and commentator on workforce issues, and the recipient of the 2011 Work-Life Rising Star Award by Alliance for Work-Life Progress.
 Her expertise has made her a go-to media resource for publications such as Crain’s, Chicago Tribune, Market Watch, and WorkingMother Media.

-Before founding Life Meets Work in 2007, Kyra spent almost 20 years in the consumer packaged goods industry.
-Working in many functional areas for companies like Quaker Oats, Keebler, Dominick’s Finer Foods, and Willard Bishop, she drove innovation and change.
-She is a graduate of Aquinas College, and mother of three boys.
+Before founding Life Meets Work in 2007, Kyra spent almost 20 years in the consumer packaged goods industry driving innovation and change in companies like Quaker Oats, Keebler, and Dominick’s Finer Foods.
+As head of Life Meets Work, Kyra leads an entirely remote team.

 Often heard saying, “You have to focus on your people if you want to innovate and grow.”